Nordix/xcluster/ovl/private-reg/README.md

    lreg_ls
      List the contents of the local registry. lreg_cache <external-image>
      Copy the image to the private registry.
+If this fails try "docker pull" and then "images lreg_upload ...".
 Example;
        images lreg_cache docker.io/library/alpine:3.8
+   lreg_upload <docker_image>
+     Upload an image from you local docker daemon to the privare registry.
+     Note that "docker.io" and "library/" is suppressed in "docker images";
+       lreg_upload library/alpine:3.8
+       lreg_upload --strip-host docker.io/library/alpine:3.8
    lreg_inspect <image:tag>
      Inspect an image in the private registry. lreg_rm <image:tag>